gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 }
 ```

 I have removed a lot of the output and just showing the important bits.
-Make a note of the `hostname` as it will be required for the entries in `config.json` file.
+Make a note of the `hostname` as it will be required for the `endpoint` entry in `config.json` file.

 Now we are ready to upload the CA certificate we create earlier.